sellers/pt_devops/README.md

 # pt_devops
-This is the option 1
+### This is the option 1

 deploy.py:  this is the management tool to launch and instance in EC2

-*.yaml :  these are jinja2 templated file that send userdata to EC2 (cloud-init) saltmaster.yaml will spin up an ec2 instance as a saltmaster option1.yaml is a three-tier architecture of flask+nginx+redis
+*.yaml :  these are jinja2 templated files that send userdata to EC2 (cloud-init) saltmaster.yaml will spin up an ec2 instance as a saltmaster option1.yaml is a three-tier architecture of flask+nginx+redis

 setup_virtual.sh : this is a script that sets up the virtualenv for flask/python for the app - it's invocated by cloud-init and should be replaced with salt.

-pt.py: this is the app (flask)
+pt.py: this is the web app (flask), shows visitors

 Purpose:
 To complete the following: